SpeedyZ500/pytest-instructions/README.md

-# Instructions for using the `pytest` Python library to create, execute, and debug code tests for a `pytest` demo in VS Code
+# Instructions for using the basics of the `pytest` Python library to debug a demo project in VS Code

 ## Introduction